Child Care Review Group (Spring 2021)

 The committee is also identifying and representing the diverse child care needs of Mount Holyoke employees, parenting students, and the wider South Hadley community through broad consultation, including users of the Gorse Children’s Center.

 The committee is taking a broad and forward-looking view of support for Mount Holyoke employees who are parents — one aligned both with the College’s mission to advance gender equity and its limited resources.
-The Committee has been meeting weekly since April 7, 2021 and will make recommendations by June 15, 2021.
+The Committee has been meeting weekly since April 7, 2021.

 July 22, 2021